DreamIP/haddoc2/README.md

 # HADDoC2 :  Hardware Automated Dataflow Description of CNNs
-This work introduces a software tool to generate hardware description of a neural network respecting the dataflow semantics.
-Depending on which example you need to run, you may need to have Caffe Framework, Quartus 13.1 synthesis tool or GPStudio-FPGA to be previously installed.
+HADDoC is a tool to generate hardware description (VHDL) of a neural network (CNN) respecting the dataflow semantics.
+Depending on the example you need to run, you may need Caffe Framework, Quartus 13.1 synthesis tool or GPStudio-FPGA to be previously installed.

 ## IP Catalog